DamianS-eng/DamianS-eng/notes/projects/Vector/wire-pod.md

 Open Chrome (some other Chromium-based browsers work too) on a device with Bluetooth support and go to [wpsetup](https://wpsetup.keriganc.com/).[^4]

 Follow the directions.
+- The browser will try to connect to Vector via Bluetooth.
+- If Vector does not have a Wi-Fi connection, one can be provided to him from the browser.
-The bot should start downloading an update.
+- The bot should start downloading an update.
+This usually takes a couple minutes; check the browser page and bot's screen.

 ### Clear Bot User Data